All Conditions & Treatments

 People with rheumatoid arthritis (RA) have a greater-than-average risk of developing osteoporosis.
 Learn about the relationship between RA and osteoporosis, as well as ways to mitigate your own risks.

 Osteoporosis is a “silent” skeletal disorder caused by the loss of bone mineral content.
-It is marked by low bone mass and density, microscopic deterioration within the bone, an increase in bone fragility, and increasing risk of fracture.
+It is marked by low bone mass and density, microscopic deterioration within the bone, an increase in bone fragility, and increased risk of fracture.
 Osteoporosis occurs when your body makes too little bone (formation), loses too much bone (resorption), or a combination of both of these factors.

 Normal bone growth cycle